 There’s something that’s very gratifying about cooking for my folks – I teasingly call them my victims because they get the brunt of my new recipes and various concoctions.
 You’d think at their age they’d be a little jaded about food so I… Read More

 If I’m thinking ahead, when I make any Risotto, like my Roasted Red Pepper & Shrimp Risotto or my Asparagus Risotto, I’ll make a little extra just to make these wonderful little gems called Arancini.

 Every once in a while I revisit Macaroni & Cheese.
 I’m always falling for gorgeous photos.
 I don’t make it too often, though, because so often it’s a disappointment.
 Not so with this one.

-A chicken meatball with a great texture, moist yet firm, slightly yielding and tender, juicy with a great flavor?
-How about all of the above and great baked, sautéed or in a soup?
-Impossible?
-Not any more!
+A ground turkey or chicken meatball with a great texture, moist yet firm, slightly yielding and tender, juicy with a great flavor?
+How about all of the above and great baked, sautéed or served in a sauce or in a soup?
+Impossible?… Read More

+My Iowa Pork Tenderloin Sandwich came about from a challenge.
 I recently came under some “friendly fire” from Ginger of Ginger&Bread.
 She threw the kitchen mitt down with a challenge, given innocently enough.
 It went something like, “Why don’t you make a… Read More